Near Horizon of 5D Rotating Black Holes from 2D Perspective: Conclusion and Discussion

 Recently it was proposed a systematic method for deriving the order of the boundary conditions of the metric for topologically massive gravity \cite{Sk}.
 Another interesting question is the extension of this method to higher dimensions and compare our results with this extension.

-In this paper we limited ourself to the solution of 5D Einstein gravity but one can generalize this method to the solutions of other gravity theory e.g. supergravity.
+In this paper we limited ourself to the solutions of 5D Einstein gravity but one can generalize this method to the solutions of other gravity theory e.g. supergravity.
 As a simple example with only one rotating coordinate one can study supersymmetric black ring \cite{EEMR}.
-Microscopic description of this solution is studied from other points of view \cite{CGMS,ER,LSB}.
+Microscopic description of this solution is studied using other methods in \cite{CGMS,ER,LSB}.

 \textbf{Acknowledgement}.
-I would like to thank my supervisor Farhang Loran for useful discussions and comments.
+I would like to thank Farhang Loran for useful discussions and comments on the draft and Department of Physics of Isfahan University of Technology where I did my PhD and part of this work was done.
+This work is supported by Foundation for Polish Science MPD Programm co-financed by the European Regional Development Fund, agreement NO. MPD/2009/6.